woman-with-neck-pain

 Get Your Shoulders Involved!

 Since the shoulder and neck muscles work together to move the head, including a shoulder exercise in your daily routine can help relieve and prevent muscle stiffness.
+For example, gently bending your head to the left side and bringing your left ear toward your left shoulder can stretch the muscles on the opposite side of the neck.

 Cross-Body Arm Stretch

-Stand straight and bring your left arm across your upper chest so that your left hand rests on your right shoulder.
+Stand straight and bring your left arm across your upper chest so that your left-hand rests on your right shoulder.
 Put your right hand on your left elbow and push the left arm towards your body.
 Hold for ten seconds.
 Switch arms and repeat the exercise.

 Try to do 5 to 10 repetitions for each arm.

-When Neck Stiffness Continues to Nag You…
+When Neck Stiffness Continues to Nag You

 If your neck pain and stiffness doesn’t go away in a few days or gets progressively worse, consult a qualified physician to diagnose and treat the problem.
 Our experts at NJ Spine & Orthopedic will help to determine the cause of your neck pain and stiffness and recommend our most effective treatments to resolve your pain.
-If your neck issues require minimally invasive surgery, then our team of spinal specialists can help to relieve your pain with the shortest possible recovery time.
+If your neck issues require minimally invasive surgery, then our team of spinal specialists can help relieve your pain with the shortest possible recovery time.

 Don’t let neck pain keep you from enjoying your everyday life.
 NJ Spine & Orthopedic will help you get back to the life that you love!
+Call today at (866) 553-0612 or fill out a contact form.

 Related Blog Posts